NSLab-CUK/NSLab-CUK/README.md

 ## Network Science Lab, The Catholic University of Korea

-[Network Science Lab](https://nslab-cuk.github.io/) at The Catholic University of Korea (NS Lab@CUK) studies a broad range of theories and methodologies related to collecting, representing, and analyzing networked data.
-Since its establishment in September 2021, NS Lab@CUK has dealt with various artificial intelligence and machine learning models for networked data, including network embedding models and GCN (Graph Convolution Network).
-Recently, this group has been interested in self-supervised representation learning of dynamic heterogeneous networks and attributed networks by using multi-modal transformers.
-Also, NS Lab@CUK has been applying these models to various applications, such as detecting rumor propagation and fake news in social media, predicting research collaborators, estimating collaboration performance, predicting the effects of drugs, etc.
+The [Network Science Lab](https://nslab-cuk.github.io/) at the Catholic University of Korea (NS Lab@CUK) investigates a wide range of theories and methods related to the collection, representation, and analysis of networked data.
+Since its establishment in September 2021, NS Lab@CUK has been working on various artificial intelligence and machine learning models for networked data, including graph representation learning models and graph neural networks (GNNs).
+Recently, this group has been interested in self-supervised representation learning of dynamic heterogeneous graphs and attributed graphs using multimodal transformers.
+NS Lab@CUK has also applied these models to various applications such as detecting rumor propagation and fake news in social media, predicting research collaborators, estimating collaboration performance, predicting drug effects, etc.

 NS Lab@CUK is recruiting new members with fashion and enthusiasm for artificial intelligence studies.
-If you want to join us, please do not hesitate to contact us through the following contact information.
+If you would like to join us, please do not hesitate to contact us using the following contact information.

 ***
 ### E-mail Addresses